bkocis/bkocis/README.md

 Hi,👋!
 I'm a data scientist focusing on machine learning engineer, LLMs, computer vision, and cloud deployment.
-My projects range from building home surveillance systems with AI to deploying machine learning models on AWS, with special interest in local LLM implementations using Ollama.
-I also work extensively with reinforcement learning and enjoy automating deployments using Docker and Kubernetes.
+My projects range from building surveillance systems with AI to deploying machine learning models on AWS, with special interest in local LLM implementations.
+I also like to explore topics like reinforcement learning and enjoy automating deployments using Docker and Kubernetes.

 ## 🤖 Large Language Models
 - **[LLMs for Video Feed Captioning](https://github.com/bkocis/ollama-home-surveillance)** - Home surveillance system implementation